 Education

-If your buyer personas have a particular educational level then you can add this to your targeting.
+If your buyer personas have a particular educational level, you can add this to your targeting.

 Job Experience